 To carry out this objective and leverage our check-off dollars, Alberta Beef Producers has entered into an agreement with the Canadian Beef Cattle Research, Market Development and Promotion Agency (the National Agency) to support national research, marketing and promotion.
 The National Agency was established to collect a levy on cattle sold in interprovincial trade and will eventually collect a levy on imported cattle and cattle products.

-The $1 non-refundable levy is forwarded to the National Agency and is allocated as follows: $.80 to Canada Beef (CB) and $.20 to the Beef Cattle Research Council (BCRC).
+The $2.50 non-refundable national check-off is forwarded to the Agency and is allocated as follows: TBD.

-CB's mission is to enhance and sustain the profitability of Canadian beef producers through excellence in product promotion, positioning, and the facilitation of domestic and international marketing initiatives.
-CB works with industry and governments to develop new and to expand existing markets.
+Canada Beef's mission is to enhance and sustain the profitability of Canadian beef producers through excellence in product promotion, positioning, and the facilitation of domestic and international marketing initiatives.
+Canada Beef works with industry and governments to develop new and to expand existing markets.

 The $2 Alberta service charge is retained by ABP.
 ABP business is conducted under the direction of the ABP Board of Directors, Councils, Committees, and working groups depending upon specific needs and/or issues of the day.
 Expenses relate to ABP’s mandate including policy, communications, marketing and education, research, production, stewardship, animal health and welfare.
 Within these areas ABP continues to work for market access, to provide leadership on research initiatives and environmental policy, promote the Alberta beef industry image, with the overall goal of ensuring the competitiveness and long-term sustainability of our industry for the benefit of the beef producers in Alberta.